CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Breach cutter goes through walls.

 * Breach cutter benefits from hitting weakpoints.
 This is especially noticeable for enemies like spitballers and menaces.

+* The LOK-1 can be useful for scanning the ceiling for cave leeches.

 * Throwing a LURE and then placing a platform or two over the LURE can help protect it against ranged enemies.